mocdaniel/devopsdays-amsterdam-2023/slides.md

 # Don't try to learn everything about something.
 Instead, try to learn something about everything.

 \- Kunal Kushwaha

 ---
+transition: fade-out
+layout: quote
+---

+# It's not about getting rid of our curiosity (nor SOS), it's about leveraging it in a way that's sustainable in our daily lives.

+---
 layout: image-right